Serbian folk astronomy

 This article describes Serbian folk astronomy.

 Sun

 In Serbian belief, the Sun is anthropomorphised as a man.
-Sometimes, Moon is described as Sun's brother or uncle, Venus as his daughter or (in one song) wife, or both stars and Venus as his sisters.
-Of Sun's parents, only mother is ever mentioned.
+Sometimes, the Moon is described as the Sun's brother or uncle, and Venus as his daughter or (in one song) wife, or both stars and Venus as his sisters.
+Of the Sun's parents, only his mother is ever mentioned.

-Some common Proto-Indo-European beliefs about Sun are preserved: a belief that Sun is riding in a cart or riding a horse, or that it is God's eye.
-Various beliefs exist that explain Sun's role regarding day and night: that it travels underground or under the sea during the night to emerge again during the day, or that it dies every sunset to be born anew the next sunrise.
-Sun is also present in a number of other folk beliefs and customs.
+Some common Proto-Indo-European beliefs about the Sun are preserved: a belief that the Sun is riding in a cart or on a horse, or that it is God's eye.
+Various beliefs exist that explain the Sun's role regarding day and night: that it travels underground or under the sea during the night to emerge again during the day, or that it dies every sunset to be born anew the next sunrise.
+The Sun is also present in a number of other folk beliefs and customs.

 Moon

 Moon is also anthropomorphised as a man.
 The Moon is sometimes described as Sun's brother or uncle, and Venus as Moon's sister or wife.
 Also, sometimes Moon's mother or children (mesečić) are mentioned, apparently not referring to any astronomical objects.

 A great deal of attention in folk beliefs is given to Moon phases, with new Moon respected as bringer of good fortune, and full Moon also viewed positively.
 There are various explanations about the Man in the Moon, which is viewed as a head of an animal, or as a human.